-- 1. to know how to quickly learn an unfamiliar programming language; - 2. to understand the inner workings of programming languages; and finally - 3. to speak the "language of languages," so that you can talk about computation independently of a given programming language.
+- 1. to quickly learn an unfamiliar programming language; - 2. to understand the inner workings of programming languages; and finally - 3. to speak the "language of languages," so that you can talk about programs independently of any given programming language.

 An important component of this course is discussing alternative approaches for solving the same problem.
 Because programming languages are intrinsically tied up in (and motivated by) programming problems, we will not only investigate features of languages, but also the problems that led to their development.